mshanemc/processBuilderBlocks/README.md

 * Requires that work.com thanks be enabled (it's free, just turn it on in the setup menu)
 * Specify the badge name, who it's from, the thanks message, and who it's to
 * this creates the thanks and posts it to chatter

+###Apex debug

+**Why**: It's hard to see what's going on in Process Builder sometimes.
+You just want to write a debug statement, right?

+* you pass it a simple string
+* you can make it "formula" so that you can log information from the objects involved